-Payment of Claims: The Plan Manager will make direct payment to the pharmacy, unless the Plan Manager is advised in writing that you have already paid for the prescription.
+Payment of Claims: Participating pharmacies will request an assignment of benefits as a matter of convenience to both provider and patient.
+The Plan Manager will, in its sole discretion, assume that an assignment of benefits has been made to certain Network Providers and make direct payment to the pharmacy.
 If you have already paid for the prescription, please indicate on the original statement, "paid by employee," and send it directly to the Plan Manager.
 You will receive a written explanation of the benefit determination.
 The Plan Manager reserves the right to request any information required to determine benefits or process a claim.
 You or the provider of covered services will be contacted if additional information is needed to process your claim.